 There are six basic steps to make that happen that differ slightly depending on the operating system on your Lehigh computer and the remote device from which you're trying to connect.
 Note that it's fairly easy, using free tools, to connect to a to a PC from another PC, a Mac, an iOS device, or an Android device, and one can connect to a Mac from another Mac, but connecting to Macs from PCs, iOS, or Android requires third-party tools that these instructions don't cover.

 Follow the links under each step to the appropriate instructions for your system.

 Enable the remote desktop capability on the Lehigh computer.

 Find the network address (IP address) or network name of your Lehigh computer.

-If at all possible, request a permanent network name (a.k.a a 'LUnet' entry at Lehigh) for your Lehigh computer, like "SmithDesk.dept.lehigh.edu" from your Computing Consultant via https://www.lehigh.edu/help, to lock in stable IP address.
+- (optional) Request a permanent network name (a.k.a a 'LUnet' entry at Lehigh) for your Lehigh computer, like "SmithDesk.dept.lehigh.edu" from your Computing Consultant via https://www.lehigh.edu/help, to lock in stable IP address.

 - Make sure your Lehigh computer stays _on_ and _awake_ while you're away from the office (or lab).

 If you're Off-Campus, set up the VPN client software on your remote device, and configure it to connect to the Lehigh network from your off-campus location.

 Configure the Remote Desktop or Screen Sharing software on your remote device to connect to your Lehigh computer's desktop.